BaineGames/udacity-nd9990-p7/README.md

 Udacity Cloud Developer Capstone Project

 ## Project Description
 Using the [Open Weather API](https://openweathermap.org), explore the weather across the United States to see real time information on current weather.
-This is my submission for the Udacity Cloud Developer Capstone
+This is my submission for the Udacity Cloud Developer Capstone.
+You can find the Docker Image I created [here](https://hub.docker.com/r/noahross/weather-udacity-capstone).

 ### Rate Limits
 This is a free API license so there is a rate limit of no more than 60 queries per minute.
 To serve this project, this should not be an issue.